 As the bus ride ended, we arrived in Dubrovnik – a place we had already been before.
 It was kind of weird – we were back to a place we’d stopped in before but after months of travelling we were completely different people.
 Travel changes you – and the last few countries certainly opened our eyes to the beauty of the Balkans.

 The station in Dubrovnik is pretty well laid out and spacious.
 There are people going in all directions on all kinds of buses.
 Just watch your pockets since there are so many locals and tourists buzzing about.
-If you are spending time in the city, you can read up on things to do in Dubrovnik.
+If you are spending time in the city, you can read up on things to do in Dubrovnik and places to stay in Dubrovnik!
 You can find the address here: Obala Ivana Pavla II, 20000, Dubrovnik, Croatia

 And there you have it – our journey from Mostar to Dubrovnik.
 All in all, it was one of the more simple transitions we had around the Balkans.
 Once you get an idea of where your bags should go, what to expect at these stations, and if you remember snacks and water, you should have smooth sailing!

 What do you think?
 Did you do this transition in the busy season?
 Was it as much of a nightmare as people have made it out to be?
 Get in touch and let us know – we’d love to hear from you.